juspay/omnix/README.md

 # nix-browser

+> [!NOTE]
-🚧 This project is a work in progress.
-The ultimate goal is to create a GUI app that inspires people towards using [Nix](https://nixos.asia/en/nix).
+> 🚧 nix-browser is in active development.
+It aims to be a GUI app that motivates people towards adopting [Nix](https://nixos.asia/en/nix) on their own.

 ## Getting Started